HassanAbdelwahed/Matrix-Multiplication-Multi-Threading/README.md

         11 12 13 14 15

 * Read the input matrices from their corresponding files.
 Each row is on a separate line, columns are separated by spaces.
-* Use threads to calculate the matrix that results from multiplying the input two matrixes.
+* Using threads to calculate the matrix that results from multiplying the input two matrixes.
 * Output the resulting matrices in three files (each file represents one method).
 The following is an example of the format of the three output files.

     c_per_matrix.txt